Clock Model¶

 Oscillators¶

-The clock interface is quite general in the sense that it allows many different ways to implement it.
-Nevertheless, the most common way is to use an oscillator based clock model.
+The clock interface is quite general in the sense that it allows for many different ways of implementation.
+Nevertheless, the most common way is to use an oscillator-based clock model.

 An oscillator efficiently models the periodic generation of ticks that are usually

 counted by a clock module.
-The tick period is not necessarily constant, it can
+The tick period is not necessarily constant; it can

 change over time.
 Oscillators implement the IOscillator module interface

-and the corresponding IOscillator
+and the corresponding IOscillator C++ interface.

 The following oscillator models are available: